Is Your Vision Suffering from Cataracts?

 Will I need glasses after surgery?

 Most people will require glasses to fine-tune their vision after surgery.
 However, it is common for patients after cataract surgery to require glasses only for all close activities, with the standard (monofocal) lenses and not for distance vision.
-It is more likely to require glasses if you have an astigmatism in your glasses prescription.
+It is more likely to require glasses if you have an astigmatism in your glasses prescription and this is not fixed at the time of surgery.

 Are both eyes operated on at the same time?